adeola-ak/adeola-ak/README.md

 ### currently:
 1. familiarizing myself with the basics of computer science with Harvard's CS50: Intro To Computer Science online course
+2. working on a photography website for a client
-2. learning how to build a gatsby blog
+3. learning how to build a gatsby blog
-3. learning java
+4. learning java

 ### latest project:
 Mock E Commerce Site that I decided to build to learn Redux due to the large amount of state needed for e-commerce builds, as well as get some experience with